 Professional advice should be sought prior to construction to ensure the bioreactor is sized and sited appropriately, considering soil suitability, groundwater and local hydrology.

 A bioreactor can be constructed and operational within a few days, depending on the size of the structure and any associated pipe work or structures.
 Denitrification will commence within hours of nitrate entering the bioreactor.
 The denitrifying microbes are naturally present in the environment, so no ‘seeding’ is required.

 Operational requirements are minimal.
 Bioreactors operate passively.

-Typical maintenance will involve:
+Typical monitoring and maintenance of bioreactor beds will involve:

 In addition to the standard disclaimer located at the bottom of the page, please note the content presented is based on published knowledge of treatment systems.
 Many of the treatment systems described have not been trialled in different regions or land uses in Queensland.
 The information will be updated as new trials are conducted and monitored.
 If you have any additional information on treatment systems or suggestions for additional technologies please contact us using the feedback link at the bottom of this page.